 Section 5.
 Eligibility.
 To be eligible for nomination, election, or service as a Board Member, an individual must be both a DBIA Member and a Regional Member in good standing.
 Each voting Board Member is strongly encouraged to be DBIA certified.

 Section 6.
 Vacancies.
 A vacancy in the office of the President as the result of resignation, ineligibility, or incapacity to serve shall be filled automatically by the Vice President.
 If a vacancy occurs in the office of Vice President, Secretary, or Treasurer, the Board shall select an existing Board Member to fill such vacancy, after consulting with the Board Development Committee and Nominating Committee.
-A person appointed to fill a vacancy shall serve until the end of the Fiscal Year in which the appointment takes place.
+A person appointed to fill a vacancy shall serve until the end of the term of office of the individual being replaced.
 The Executive Committee shall fill any vacancy in the Chair of any Committee or Chapter.

 Section 7.
 Public Sector Employees/Government Officials.
 Certain public sector employees may be subject to limitations affecting their service as a Board Member for an organization such as DBIA.
 Service on the Board by government employees is an individual function and does not create any responsibility for the employing public entity.
 Participation by and opinions expressed by government employees serving on the Board will not be construed as the official position of the particular public entity.
 The selection of Board Members employed by the public sector shall be in accordance with Section 1 of this Article VI.